GuiTuring/TuringTest/UnifyIDTest/README.md

 Encrypt algorithm: AES

-Encrypt key : generated and managed by KeyStore.
+Encrypt key : generated and managed by KeyStore